Zoneomics Logo

 E.

-Shall not include kitchen facilities.
+Shall not include kitchen or sleeping facilities.

 Accessory Use: A use customarily incidental and subordinate to the principal use of the building or land on which the accessory use exists.
 An accessory use must be located on the same lot or in the same building with the principal use of the land or building.